shellspec/website/index.md

 ### 3. Support nestable block with scope

-shellspec supports nested block structure.
+ShellSpec supports nested block structure.
 It realize local variables and functions that can only be used within a block.

 #### Easy to mock / stub